Migrating to Mailbox API 2.0

 Sunsetting Mailbox API 1.0

-With Mailbox API 2.0 now publicly available for use, we’ll be officially switching off Mailbox API 1.0 (formerly known as Help Desk API) on Jun 6th, 2019.
-If you have any custom or 3rd party integrations using the legacy API, they will need to be updated to the new version within the next year.
+With Mailbox API 2.0 now publicly available for use, we’ll be officially shutting down all support for Mailbox API 1.0 (formerly known as Help Desk API) on June 6th, 2019.
+If you have any custom or third party integrations using the legacy API, they will need to be updated to the new API.

 While your update to Mailbox API 2.0 is in progress, it’s important to note that Mailbox API 1.0 will continued to be supported in a maintenance capacity.
-That means that all integrations running on the legacy API and all legacy API keys will continue to function normally throughout the next year.
-If an integration requires a Help Desk API key, you’ll still be able to generate one from your User Profile until June 6th, 2019.
+To help us prepare for 1.0’s retirement, we’ll restrict the creation of legacy API keys on May 6th - Users won’t be able to generate fresh API keys after that point.

 What’s staying the same?